alemart/surgescript/docs/engine/platformer.md

 Jump speed, in pixels per second.
 The higher the value, the more intense the jump.

+#### gravityMultiplier

+`gravityMultiplier`: number.

+A multiplier that affects the acceleration of gravity.
+When set to 1.0, the Platformer will subject to the default [level gravity](/engine/level#gravity).
+When set to 2.0 (0.5), the Platformer will be subject to twice (half) the level gravity, and so on.
+Zero means no gravity.
+Defaults to 1.0.

+*Available since:* Open Surge 0.6.0

 #### direction

 `direction`: number, read-only.